 NMT Level 3 AHCL may also establish such positions at Level 3, Grade 1 or Grade 3 as it deems appropriate from time-to-time.

-NMT Level 3 Grade 1 (Years 1 to 2 Specialist) means a NMT who applies and who is appointed and can demonstrate the following:
+NMT Level 3 Grade 1 (Specialist) means a NMT who applies and who is appointed and can demonstrate the following:

 At least two years' experience at Level 2, i.e. completed NMT 2.2.